Up to 50% off sofas & mattresses — limited‑time deals.

 Pro tips for Arhaus Filmore Sofa

-• For movie nights, add a firm ottoman so you can change hip angle and reduce pressure buildup from staying in one posture too long.
+• For movie nights, add a firm ottoman so you can change hip angle and reduce pressure from staying in one posture too long.

 FAQs